 Q: Where does Section 503 intersect with accessible eRecruiting?

 A: Section 503 of the Rehabilitation Act prohibits employers who do business with the federal government from engaging in discrimination on the basis of disability and requires them to take affirmative action to recruit, retain, and advance qualified individuals with disabilities.
 Under revisions to the rules implementing Section 503 that took effect in 2014, federal contractors now have clear guidelines and goals for measuring their success in meeting these prohibitions and requirements.

-The U.S. Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP), which enforces Section 503, has explained that contractors must ensure that applicants with disabilities have equal access to its personnel processes, including those implemented through information and communication technologies.
+The U.S. Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP), which enforces Section 503, has explained that contractors must ensure that applicants with disabilities have equal access to their personnel processes, including those implemented through information and communication technologies.
 Contractors are encouraged to make their information and communication technology accessible, even in the absence of a specific request for reasonable accommodation.
 Also, OFCCP points out that there are a variety of resources that may assist contractors in assessing and ensuring the accessibility of their information and communication technology, such as WCAG 2.0.